 Harbor Justice Center, Newport Beach Courthouse

-Complete Guide to Harbor Justice Center, Newport Beach Courthouse including photos, Lawyer court tips, judge info, Free resources & jury duty.
+Complete Guide to Harbor Justice Center, Newport Beach Courthouse with photos, Lawyer tips, judge info, DUI info, Free resources & jury duty.

 The Harbor Justice Center in Newport Beach, California handles criminal, DUI, civil, traffic, minor offense and small claims matters.